JonPayneEA/flode/governance.md

 The purpose of this document is to define how people related to the project work together, so that the project can expand to handle a larger and more diverse group of contributors.

-## The R package
+## The `R package`flode` environment

-The purpose of the project is to maintain the R `flode` fleet of packages, which is guided by the following principles:
+The purpose of this project is to maintain the R `flode` fleet of packages, which is guided by the following principles:

 ### 1. Package Structure and Design

-* Modular Architecture: Separate functionalities into logical components (e.g., data ingestion, preprocessing, modelling, visualization).
+* Modular Architecture: Separate functionalities into logical components (e.g., data ingestion, preprocessing, modelling, visualisation).
 * Follow R Packaging Standards: Use devtools and usethis for set-up, and adhere to CRAN guidelines for documentation and testing.
 * Namespace Management: Export only essential functions; keep helper functions internal.
 * Computation: Time & memory efficiency.